Our Corka Bubs

 Our Corka Bubs is the first ever Aboriginal contemporary dance work for babies.
 Grounded in Australia’s First Nations’ culture, gentle motifs of water, earth & the bush are guided by traditional live music creating a transformative experience which pays specific attention to a baby’s need to explore and feel secure.

-Our Corka Bubs offers captivating storytelling through movement and music choreographed specifically for babies under 2 years old alongside their carers.
+Our Corka Bubs offers captivating storytelling through movement and music choreographed specifically for babies under two-years-old alongside their carers.

 Directed by renowned South Australian Aboriginal choreographer Gina Rings and produced by Ollie Black, a small audience of babies and carers are transfixed through music and play drawing strongly on aspects of Australian Aboriginal culture.